 When storytelling wasn’t called storytelling yet

 Years ago I worked on a tuberculosis project in some favelas in Rio de Janeiro.
 The project, called TB Photovoice, worked with people affected by tuberculosis using the Photovoice method.
 With this method, participants portray their world using photography and storytelling.
 Storytelling wasn’t called storytelling yet at the time, but it was nevertheless just as powerful as it is today.
-By sharing their photos and accompanying stories with the world, the TB Photovoice participants, often isolated and stigmatized, gained a powerful voice to influence policymakers, opinion leaders and international organizations.
+By sharing their photos and accompanying stories through exhibitions, the TB Photovoice participants, many of them isolated and stigmatised, were given a powerful tool to reach and, ultimately, influence policymakers, opinion makers and international organisations.

 The power of storytelling

 One of the most enthusiastic and eager participants was Rafael.
 I’ve been thinking a lot about him in the last few days.
 A skinny boy, 25 years old.
 Shaved head, pimply face, yellowish teeth, always with a big smile.
 He told his stories in a very dedicated way.
-For the first time he was sharing them with a bigger audience and people were actually listening to him… The power of storytelling.
+For the first time, he could tell them to a wider audience and they were actually listening… The power of storytelling.

 Now, years later, sharing your personal story is called “storytelling” and I still use it in my work.
 Again and again I see what a powerful tool it is to bring people together, to convince, inspire and connect.
 Storytelling deepens your understanding, respect and appreciation for the person telling the story, helps to see the world through someone else’s eyes and provokes curiosity.